• Compliant Equipment

 Just like the old adage ‘measure twice and cut once,’ a project will go much smoother when some extra oomph is applied at the beginning to ensure it starts off right.

 There may be instances where spending more on a wet hire arrangement makes sense.
 But often, the opposite is true.
-Even if you originally thought you needed wet hire, some deeper though may lead you to recognise that dry hire may better suit your requirements.
+Even if you originally thought you needed wet hire, some deeper thought may lead you to recognise that dry hire may better suit your requirements.

 Keep an open mind, and spend some extra time planning out your needs beforehand.
 That way, you’ll find it easy to make the right decision about whether dry or wet hire is best for you.
+Both wet and dry hire options are available, so you can choose the most suitable arrangement for your project requirements.

 What has been your experience with wet vs dry hire?
 Let us know in the comments below: